oskrsjlnd/RSA-crypto/documentation/week4.md

 Miller-Rabin primality test, Extended Euclidean algorithm.

 ## Problems / what is unclear?
-Not sure whether my tests are sufficient.
+Tests are not done properly yet.

 ## What next?
-Finish algorithms, write test document and generate keys for encryption.
+Finish algorithms and tests, write test document and generate keys for encryption.
 Implement encryption and decryption.